 Newcomers may be very ready to work ‘hard’ when they start a job in Canada, but may not realize that, to move up, it is just as important, or even more important, to work “smart’.
 This requires not only understanding expectations, but also anticipating what supervisors and co-workers might appreciate, without being asked.
 The ability to communicate is very important in this regard.

 Work opportunities at the level of CLB 3 or lower

 At very low levels of English language proficiency, it can be difficult—but not impossible—for newcomers to find employment.
 The type of work available to those in this situation is commonly referred to as a “survival job.”
 It represents entry-level employment taken mainly to pay bills and keep busy, but is likely not related to one’s chosen or preferred line of work.
 The pay is usually minimum-wage and the work may involve night, weekend, and variable shifts.

 On the positive side, survival jobs offer a chance to network and improve one’s English.
 Ideally, they also provide sufficient flexibility to search for more desirable employment.
 The trick is not to become trapped in such work due to continuing limitations in communication skills.
 A full-time job at an Arabic restaurant, for example, may pay the bills, but may also be a dead end in terms of finding other opportunities.

 Note that the term “survival job” may also apply to work that requires CLB 5 or higher.
 The point is that the job is viewed as only temporary, while some other occupation is being pursued through training or job search.

 We recommend visiting separate posts on Helping Newcomers Work about different sectors of work to consider, each of which makes mention of the level of English required.
-You can also consult the training and employment programs that may be available at the levels of CLB 2, 3, and 4, in our Programs and Events database:
+You can also consult the training and employment programs that may be available at the levels of CLB 2, 3, and 4, in our Programs and Events database.
+Examples of jobs for newcomers that may not require more than CLB 3 English include:

 - general labourer; bricklayer; painter; drywaller; roofer;